negimeister/soundklau/README.md

 # Soundklau
-Negimeister's semi-automatic Soundcloud track downloader and processor.
+A semi-automatic Soundcloud track downloader and processor.
+Kinda half works so far

 ## Flow